waynodiablo/Oystercard/practice_project_week/presentation_guidelines.md

 * You'll have 8 minutes to present.

+* Practice your presentation to make sure it flows smoothly, and to make sure you keep to the time limit.

 * Focus your presentation on the technical details of how your project works.
 Try to show the core technical accomplishment in your app.
 This might involve a diagram that explains the architecture, a flow diagram of information moving through the app, or a very quick code walkthrough of a crucial algorithm in your code.

 * Your presentation should include evidence of your test coverage.
 This might be Coveralls stats, or a screenshot of your test code.